bmuessig/ParksideView/README.md

 * Recording of values to a CSV formatted file
 * Resettable Min/Max statistics
 * Custom acquisition speeds
-* Runs on Windows 7, 8, 10 (urgh) and Linux (via Mono: https://www.mono-project.com/)
+* Runs on Windows 7, 8, 10, 11 and Linux (via Mono: https://www.mono-project.com/)
+* Localized to German and Portuguese besides English
 * German and US/international CSV formats selectable
 * Automatic configuration of the serial interface
 * Synchronization to the data stream, graceful error handling and display blanking on error or timeout